fsol1/MovieHand/README.md

 - Features user profiles with likes, follows, and comments
 - Explore page for finding new posts and users to follow

+## Roadmap.txt

+I created the roadmap.txt file at the start of the project to outline the features I wanted to include in the app.
+Some of these features may have seemed challenging at the time, but I learned and successfully implemented them as I worked on the project.
+I made a conscious decision not to modify this file as I progressed, so that it would serve as a reference for the original vision for the app.
+The final product ended up being quite close to what was described in roadmap.txt.

 ## Technology Stack

 ### Frontend :